ashlippert/Lab-3/Laboratory 3.md

 February 17th, 2025

 ## Introduction
-   Transistors are essential in modern electronics, with Bipolar Junction Transistors (BJTs) commonly used for amplification and switching.
+   Transistors are essential in modern electronics, with Bipolar Junction Transistors commonly used for amplification and switching.
 This lab focuses on understanding BJTs by using the TIP 31C transistor as a switch to control current through an LED and a motor.
 We will explore its different operating modes and how factors like gain (β) affect performance.

 Additionally, we will examine diodes, which allow current to flow in one direction, and LEDs, which emit light when current passes through them.
 This lab provides hands-on experience with semiconductor devices and their applications in circuit design.